cloudmesh-community/book/chapters/preface/create.md

 faster than the container) you need to make sure you have an up to date environment.

-Please note, that you must have at least Pandoc version 2.5 installed as earlier versions will not work.
+Please note that you must have at least Pandoc version 2.5 installed as earlier versions do not work.
 We recommend that you use pandoc version 2.7.3 or newer.
-We recommend that you use Python version 3.7.4 to run the scripts needed to assamble the document.
-However eralier version of Python 3 may also work, but are not tested.
+We recommend that you use Python version 3.7.4 or newer to run the scripts needed to assemble the document.
+However, earlier versions of Python 3 may also work but are not tested.
 You can check the versions with

 ```bash